 Customers pay for stormwater based on the size of their property that is impermeable and, for businesses, the number of catch basins they use.
 Click here for more information about stormwater and catch basin rates.

-We charge commercial accounts in two ways: based on the number of ERUs for their impermeable property size, plus a monthly fee of $46.27 for each Catch Basin.
+We charge commercial accounts in two ways: based on the number of ERUs for their impermeable property size, plus a monthly fee of $50.89 for each Catch Basin.
 Catch basins are underground holding tanks where stormwater is collected when it rains.
-You rarely see them but you do see the storm drains through which water enters them.
+The visible part of the catch basin is the grate on top of the basin.

 Notice of rate review